Heroes new logo

 • 29% of parents with children aged 0 to 4 years in the United States say their kids spend time on the screen to get information from the Internet.
 The case is similar to that of 78% of parents who have 5- to 11-year-old kids.

-• With 40% of children aged 8 years and younger in the United States owning tablets at home, Rosie Flewitt, a professor of Early Childhood Communication, concludes that touchscreens help children who struggle learning from books.
+• With 40% of children aged 8 years and younger in the United States owning tablets at home, Rosie Flewitt, a professor of Early Childhood Communication, concludes that touchscreens help children who have difficulty learning from books.

-2) Screened gadgets make online study and transactions possible.
+2) They make online study and transactions possible.

 Photo credit: Canva